Under Texas Law, Which Family Members Can File a Wrongful Death Truck Accident Lawsuit?

 How Truck Accident Wrongful Death Claims Work

 There are a few things to keep in mind when it comes to truck accident wrongful death claims.
 Since insurance companies have so much money on the line, at least $1 million dollars in Texas, they will defend themselves vigorously.
 No matter how obvious it is that they are at fault for the accident, they will never accept blame voluntarily.
-In our experience, this can be very upsetting to our clients, who have not only lost a loved one, but also have to endure the additional pain of those responsible disclaiming any responsibility.
+In our experience, this can be very upsetting to our clients, who have not only lost a loved one, but also have to endure the additional pain of those who caused that loss denying any responsibility.

 Some things that you need to be aware of when you are pursuing a wrongful death claim are: